 Continue reading below

 First-time visitors can get a glimpse of Oklahoma City’s teeming nightlife, dining and entertainment options with a quick trip to Bricktown.
 This downtown district contains crucial pieces of Oklahoma City history, told through the visual art hidden along its winding pathways.
 Through several stages of renovations, Bricktown continues to progress from its origins as a warehouse and distribution district.
-With the help of the Metropolitan Area Projects Initiative, Bricktown now contains major sports teams, fine dining options, water taxi tours and concert arenas.
+With the help of the Metropolitan Area Projects Initiative, Bricktown now contains major sports teams, fine dining options, water taxi tours and concerts.
 So, park your car and take a walk along the canal to see some of the largest draws in the ever-expanding Bricktown Entertainment District.

 Introduce yourself to downtown Oklahoma City with a relaxing Water Taxi of Oklahoma ride along the Bricktown Canal.
 As you pass by well-known dining spots on either side of the canal, your tour guide will share tidbits of historical facts about their origins.
 Be sure to look out for integral pieces of art strewn along the walkways, as well.
 By the end of your 40-minute scenic tour of Bricktown, you’ll be better acquainted with downtown history, from its early days as a warehouse district to today’s entertainment haven.
 This one-mile canal ride is the perfect way to dip your toes into the waters of Oklahoma’s capitol city.